FTMO Hidden Rules 2026: 9 Things They Don't Tell You on the Sales Page

 Critical Difference

-| Drawdown Type | How It Works | Example |
+| Drawdown Type | How It Works | Example ($100k account) |

 |---|---|---|

-| Balance-based | Only counts closed P&L | Long losing trade can recover |
+| Balance-based | Only counts closed P&L | -5,500 room |

-| Equity-based (FTMO) | Counts floating losses | -$4,500 floating = $500 room left |
+| Equity-based (FTMO) | Counts floating losses in real-time | -500 room left |

 Real-time calculation means:

-- You can be terminated even if trade eventually wins
+- Floating losses count continuously, even if the trade eventually wins

 4. Copy Trading Between Accounts